-22. Apply systems thinking tools to a public health issue
+22. Apply a systems thinking tool to visually represent a public health issue in a format other than standard narrative

 SPECIALTY TRACK COURSEWORK & COMPETENCIES

 In addition to the General Public Health Track, which gives students a solid foundation in the five core areas of public health (biostatistics, epidemiology, environmental health, health policy & management, and socio-behavioral health) the Graduate Program in Public Health provides students with an opportunity to specialize in a specific public health concentration.
 Students are required to take the courses listed for the Specialty Track they choose to pursue.
 The credits accrued from required courses vary for each Specialty Track.
 In total, students must complete 45 credits to be eligible to earn the Master of Public Health.